This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 The truth is that your credit report reflects your history of using credit, not just a snapshot of your current situation.
 Even after being paid off, it can take as many as 7-10 years for a debt to fall off of your credit report.

-So if you are looking for a quick fix for your credit score, this is not it.
+If you are looking for a quick fix for your credit score, it isn’t as easy as debt payment or refinancing.

 Credit Myth #7: You only have one credit score.